jsdealy/latin/miscellae/guideToLatinConversation.md

 the conversations.
 With a few proverbs from

-1 Anthony Van Torre was born at Alost, in 1615, became a religious in 1632, and passed his life in teaching belles- lettres, and in supervising classes.
+1 Anthony Van Torre was born at Alost, in 1615, became a religious in 1632, and passed his life in teaching belleslettres, and in supervising classes.
 He died in 1677, at the college of Courtrai.
 His dialogues, written for the college of Anvers, were published for the first time in 1657.
 The same Father published, in 1674, A Collection of Latin Phrases.

-2 James Pontanus, a Bohemian Jesuit, taught belles- lettres for a long time and with great success in Germany.
+2 James Pontanus, a Bohemian Jesuit, taught belleslettres for a long time and with great success in Germany.
 He died at Augsburg, in 1626, at the age of eighty-four years.
-He was the author of Poetical Precepts, Commen- taries on Virgil and Ovid, several Greek Translations, and many other writings in prose and verse.
+He was the author of Poetical Precepts, Commentaries on Virgil and Ovid, several Greek Translations, and many other writings in prose and verse.